 Students who move into the District from an accredited school shall be assigned to the same grade as they were attending in their previous school (mid-year transfers) or as they would have been assigned in their previous school.
-Private school students shall be evaluated by the District to determine their appropriate grade placement.
+Private school students shall be evaluated by the District to determine their appropriate grade content.
 Home school students enrolling or re-enrolling as a public school student shall be placed in accordance with policy 4.6-HOME SCHOOLING.

-The district shall make no attempt to ascertain the immigration status, legal or illegal, of any student or his/her parent or legal guardian presenting for enrollment.
+The District shall make no attempt to ascertain the immigration status, legal or illegal, of any student or his/her parent or legal guardian presenting the enrollment.

-Prior to the child's admission to a District school:2
+Prior to the child's admission to a District school:

+- 1. The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall furnish the child's social security number, or if they request, the district will assign the child a nine (9) digit number designated by the Division of Elementary and Secondary Education.

+- 2. The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall provide the district with one (1) of the following documents indicating the child's age:

+- a.
+A birth certificate

+- b.
+A statement by the local registrar or a county recorder certifying the child's date of birth

+- c.
+An attested baptismal certificate

+- d.
+A passport

+- e.
+An affidavit of the date and place of birth by the child's parent, legal guardian, person having lawful control of the student, or person standing in loco parentis.

+- f.
+United States military identification

+- g.
+Previous school records

-- 1. The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall furnish the child's social security number, or if they request, the district will assign the child a nine (9) digit number designated by the Division of Elementary and Secondary education. - 2.
-The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall provide the district with one (1) of the following documents indicating the child's age: - a.
-A birth certificate; - b.
-A statement by the local registrar or a county recorder certifying the child's date of birth; - c.
-An attested baptismal certificate; - d.
-A passport; - a.
-An affidavit of the date and place of birth by the child's parent, legal guardian, person having lawful control of the student, or person standing in loco parentis; - b.
-United States military identification; or - c.
-Previous school records. - 3.
-The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall indicate on school registration forms whether the child has been expelled from school in any other school district or is a party to an expulsion proceeding.
-Any person who has been expelled from any other school district shall receive a hearing before the Board at the time the student is seeking enrollment in the District.
-The Board reserves the right to not allow the enrollment of such students until the time of the person's expulsion has expired following the hearing before the Board.3 - 4.
-In accordance with Policy 4.57-IMMUNIZATIONS, the child shall be age appropriately immunized or have an exemption issued by the Arkansas Department of Health.
+- 3. The parent, legal guardian, person having lawful control of the student, or person standing in loco parentis shall provide the district with one (1) of the following documents as proof of residence: - a.
+Utility bill - b.
+Tax record - c.
+Rental agreement - 4.
+The following will also be required: - a.
+Student registration forms and emergency medical forms - b.
+Student handbook acknowledgment form - c.
+Student locker form and payment of fees - d.
+Automobile registration and fee payment if student is driving - e.
+Former school(s) transcript(s), immunization and health records, and birth certificate (If former school records are not immediately available, the parent or guardian will fill out a "request for records" form - f.
+Student Electronics Device and Internet Use Agreement; Bring Your Own Device User Agreement if students plan to supply their own electronics. - g.
+Interview with the principal or counselor.
+(The principal, counselor or designee will temporarily place the student until a schedule based on the needs of the student and the requirements of the system can be devised). - 5.
+The parent, legal guardian, person having lawful control of the student or person standing in loco parentis shall indicate on school registration forms whether the child has been expelled from school in any other school district or is a party to an expulsion proceeding.
+Any person who has been expelled from any other school district shall receive a hearing before the Board at the time the student is seeking enrollment in the district.
+The Board reserves the right to not allow the enrollment of such students until the time the person's expulsion has expired following the hearing before the Board. - 6.
+In accordance with Policy 4.57 IMMUNIZATIONS, the child shall be age appropriately immunized or have an exemption issued by the Arkansas Department of Health.